whiteblock/p2p-tests/gossipsub/README.md

 This program takes on the libp2p daemon with gossipsub to create a simple application to send messages to all other peers.

+## packages
+The packages will require golang version 1.11+.
+The application will not be able to compile with a older version.

 # License

 Copyright 2019 Antoine Toulme